-As the current military influence in schools and colleges is very positive towards - and uncritical of - the military, we seek to give students a more balanced point of view.
+Can military-led activities within schools and colleges, which aim to promote the armed forces and a 'military ethos', give students a balanced point of view?
 The Ministry of Defence have claimed that their schools engagement is not about recruiting young people into the armed forces, but this is based on the very narrow definition of 'recruitment', where it literally means signing up then and there on school premises (which would be impossible for the majority of students, who are minors, as they would need parental/guardian permission).
-The MoD note in numerous publications that, in terms of students signing up in the days, weeks, and years afterwards, visits to schools and colleges are a “powerful tool for facilitating recruitment”.
-They also state that school visits are an important way to "influence future opinion-formers" (see our briefing on military activity in UK schools).
+The MoD note in numerous publications that, in terms of students signing up in the days, weeks, and years afterwards, visits to schools and colleges are a 'powerful tool for facilitating recruitment'.
+They also state that their engagement with schools is an important way to 'provide positive information to influence future opinion-formers' (see our briefing on military activity in UK schools).
 We argue that visits to schools are themselves recruitment activities.
 In coming into contact with young people, the military aim to sow seeds in impressionable young minds.
 In 2007, the head of the Army’s recruitment strategy said “Our new model is about raising awareness, and that takes a ten-year span.
 It starts with a seven-year-old boy seeing a parachutist at an air show and thinking, 'That looks great.'
 From then the army is trying to build interest by drip, drip, drip."
 Some of the research that informed the Military Ethos in Schools policy notes the advantages to both armed forces reserves recruitment, and finding employment for military veterans.
 ForcesWatch believe that the best interests of young people are often different from the best interests of the military.
 If we do not provide a challenge to the military's engagement with our children, we are failing them.
 At minimum, schools and colleges should be ensuring that there is balanced debate, and should require parent/guardian consent for students to take part in an armed forces visit/trip, and to join the CCF, so as to acknowledge the controversial nature of these activities.

 Many of the biggest teachers' unions in the UK oppose armed forces visits to schools and colleges and/or the Military Ethos in Schools programme: the Educational Institute of Scotland calls for a ban on “military recruitment campaigns in all schools and colleges”, and the National Union of Teachers oppose military recruitment activities in schools which employ "misleading propaganda".
-(See above for why the visits do represent recruitment) Critics of the Troops to Teachers scheme include the NUT, the Association of School and College Leaders, NASUWT, the Association of Teachers and Lecturers, the National Association of Head Teachers.
-Critics of the Combined Cadet force include UCAC in Wales, who object to the CCF because it comes "too close to constituting recruitment activity".
+Critics of the Troops to Teachers scheme include the NUT, the Association of School and College Leaders, NASUWT, the Association of Teachers and Lecturers, and the National Association of Head Teachers.
+Critics of the Combined Cadet Force include UCAC in Wales, who object to the CCF because it comes "too close to constituting recruitment activity".

 In numerous cases students have taken it upon themselves to challenge the influence of the military in their schools: Members of School Students Against War did leafleting and other forms of protest to highlight and oppose military influence in schools in England and Scotland in 2007-8.
-More recently, in 2012 two students at Heaton Manor School in Newcastle organised pressure from students and parents after the school set up a CCF, to which badly-behaved students were sent during lessons on Thursdays.
-The school promised a consultation, but this never happened, and in 2013 students at a school in London didn’t cooperate with Army Reservists running a ‘team-building’ day because they felt that the presentation of the Army Reserve was too one-sided and the Reservists packed up and left at lunchtime.
-Other students demand have only cooperated on their terms, such as Emma, who went to a private school for sixth form, where, in order to do A-Level PE you had to join the CCF: uncomfortable with shooting at human targets and video footage of real people, she instead fired old wooden rifles at non-human targets, and she refused to salute during marching drill.
+More recently, in 2012 two students at Heaton Manor School in Newcastle organised pressure from students and parents after the school set up a cadet force, to which badly-behaved students were sent during lessons on Thursdays.
+The school promised a consultation, but this never happened.
+In 2013 students at a school in London didn’t cooperate with Army Reservists running a ‘team-building’ day because they felt that the presentation of the Army Reserve was too one-sided and the Reservists packed up and left at lunchtime.
+Other students have only cooperated on their terms, such as Emma, who went to a private school for sixth form, where, in order to do A-Level PE she had to join the cadet force; uncomfortable with shooting at human targets and video footage of real people, she instead fired old wooden rifles at non-human targets, and she refused to salute during marching drill.
 There are also numerous cases of parents/guardians challenging the military's influence at their children's schools, for example at this state primary school.